 See more information on the Alliance’s advocacy on this here.

 During the COVID-19 public health emergency, the Centers for Medicare and Medicaid Services (CMS) moved to allow practitioners to render telehealth services from their home without reporting their home address on their Medicare enrollment while continuing to bill from their currently enrolled location.
-This waiver will expire December 31, 2023.
+CMS extended this waiver through December 31, 2025 in the Calendar Year (CY) 2025 Physician Fee Schedule final rule.

 Find out more here.